opportunity-hack-san-jose-2019/Team2/README.md

 Bringing mentors and mentees together since 2019.

+## Presentation

+Make sure to check out our pitch presentation in our repo, 'pitch one.pptx'

 ### Prerequisites

 Ensure that Xcode is installed and your Mac (no Windows PCs!) is running MacOS Mojave or later.